akshayonly/amr-baumannii-ml/README.md

 Genomes were downloaded from [BV-BRC](https://www.bv-brc.org/) filtering for *Acinetobacter baumannii* with associated MIC phenotype data.
 Of 579 genomes attempted, **547 were successfully downloaded** and used in analysis.
 Genome IDs are provided in `data/genome_ids.txt` for full reproducibility.

-Phenotype labels (Susceptible / Non-Susceptible) were derived from BV-BRC MIC measurements using EUCAST clinical breakpoints.
+Phenotype labels (Susceptible / Non-Susceptible) were derived from BV-BRC MIC measurements using CLSI/EUCAST clinical breakpoints.

 ---